yifanwu2828/Motion-Planning/README.md

 ```
 cd motion_planning
 python3 enjoy_A_star.py  # The deafult heuristic is 2 (euclidean distance)
+                         # with --showall plots 4 type of heuristic in each env
 ```

 Enjoy RRT* Algorithm by running following script: